 FDLE requires subrecipients to report performance either monthly or quarterly through the SIMON system.
 The objectives and measures will be based on federal JAG program requirements as identified by DOJ.
-Please note that performance reporting is a federal program requirement; failure to provide performance data in a timely manner may result in withholding of funds.
+Please note that performance reporting is a federal program requirement; failure to provide performance data by the deadline will result in withholding of funds.